National Suicide Prevention Lifeline: 1-800-273-8255 (TALK)

 -Mark Nepo

 The death of a loved one is never easy and grief is experienced differently for everyone.
-The Jacob Crouch Suicide Prevention Services and the Office of Marriage and Family Life are forming a support group especially tailored for survivors of suicide.
-This group will provide a safe place for those who have lost a loved one to suicide to share their struggles, experiences, and pain as they struggle to regain hope and strength.
-The group will be facilitated by a licensed counselor and is open to all survivors of suicide over the age of 18.
+The Family Tree provides support groups that are especially tailored for survivors of suicide.
+These group meet in Lafayette and Opelousas and provide a safe place for those who have lost a loved one to suicide to share their struggles, experiences, and pain as they struggle to regain hope and strength.
+The groups are facilitated by licensed counselors and are open to all survivors of suicide over the age of 18.
+The groups meet on two evenings each month and are free.

 Office of Marriage & Family Life